Frisco Highline Trail

 Points of Interest

-Mile 3 - Rest Stop & Bike Storage Frisco Mini Storage Bike Depot & Rest Stop
+Mile 3 - Rest Stop & Bike Storage Frisco Mini Storage & Bike Depot

 Mile 4.25 - Rest Stop Tom Netzer Rest Stop, with drinking fountain, next to Conco Quarry

-Mile 6 - Bike Rental, Shop, Shuttles, Food & Drink Frisco Bicycle Rental Coming to Willard Trailhead in spring!
+Mile 6 - Bike Rental, Shop, Shuttles, Food & Drink Frisco Bicycle Rental Opening 4/7/18, at Willard Trailhead!

-Mile 6 - History of Willard's 1908 Bank Robbery A trail kiosk tells how the robbers escaped on a handcart down the railroad tracks, the bank building is across from Willard Trailhead
+Mile 6 - History of Willard's 1908 Bank Robbery A trail kiosk tells how the two robbers escaped on a handcart down the railroad tracks, the bank building is directly west of Willard Trailhead

 Mile 6 - Food & Drink Naomi's Cafe Willard's local BBQ, home cooking at its finest